oracleyue/kMLEClust/Readme.md

-# Vector k-ARs: A scalable algorithm for multivariate time series clustering
+# A k-MLE framework with its k-VARs algorithm for multivariate time-series clustering

 ## Folders